-Students in Year 8 and 9 are not permitted to participate in the Freo Dockers Cup.
-A lower school competition (Freo Dockers Schoolgirls Cup) exists to meet the needs of these students.
+Players must be full-time students at the school in the year of play.
+Students in Year 8 and 9 can participate in the Freo Dockers Cup.
+If a school is short of numbers, parent consent must be obtained for students in year 8/9 if they are to participate.
+Those schools having year 8/9 students participating must inform the opposing team prior to taking the field.
 Issues relating to liability rest squarely with the school.
-It is the schools responsibility to ensure that this rule is adhered to and schools are liable for any consequences of not doing so.
+It is the schools' responsibility to ensure that this rule is adhered to and schools are liable for any consequences of not doing so.